 For me it has to be a vivid imagination.
 I remember Zig Ziglar commenting in one of his books about the greatest nation in the world.
 It’s the one named Imagi Nation.
-That immediately resonated with me simply because I got it.
+That immediately resonated with me because I got it.

 “Crazy ideas!
 Don’t you just love them?”
-A line from the movie, Under The Tuscan Sun, fits right in there, because so many of those ideas spawn from what appear at first to be dis-jointed thoughts.
+A line from the movie, Under The Tuscan Sun, fits right in there.
+Because so many of those ideas spawn from what appear at first to be dis-jointed thoughts.
 In fact imagination can likely be defined in many ways.
 One such summed it up in this way.
 “New ideas, or images or concepts of external objects not present to the senses.”

 Not present to the senses.
 Out of my mind seems to apply, or not consciously entertaining thoughts in a given category.
-Unconsciously thinking, sure seems like a contradiction of terms, yet to me that seems very natural.
+Unconsciously thinking, sure seems like a contradiction of terms.
+Yet to me that seems very natural.
 How else could you account for ideas that seem to emerge out of nowhere?

 Is it still difficult to imagine where I come up with things to write about?
-My greatest desire is to pass along this ability to others who desire to write, but find it next to impossible to come up with the “what” to write.
+My greatest desire is to pass along this ability to others.
+Who desire to write but find it next to impossible to come up with the “what” to write.

 The mind is a terrible thing to waste, and mine doesn’t stand a chance of that happening.
-What really is somewhat amusing, is most think it resides inside a skull.
+What is really somewhat amusing, is most think it resides inside a skull.
 All that mushy stuff that works together to make my eyes blink or my lungs breathe.
 Nope, not the mind.

 “I hold fear in one hand, and all my commitment, passion and determination in the other.”
 She led out with the one while holding back with the other.
 Fear was held in check, while she moved forward with her passion.

-It was reading a book by Jeff Goins, then another by Bryan Hutchinson, both who struggled with the idea of being writers until the moment came when they could no longer deny it.
+It was reading a book by Jeff Goins, then another by Bryan Hutchinson.
+Both who struggled with the idea of being writers until the moment came when they could no longer deny it.

 It appears this is what has finally happened to me, just as it did to both of them.
 Jeff and Bryan are published writers, with thousands of books sold.
 My two little eBooks may have garnered 50 sold over the course of three years.
 There’s a good reason for that which has nothing to do with the content.
 Finding a good book has as much to do with promotion as any other one thing.
-The best book in the world will never be read, if people can’t find it.
+The best book in the world will go unread, if people can’t find it.